vikchupak/AWS/services/ebs/ebs.md

 ## `General Purpose`.
 SSD-backed volumes (for IOPS-intensive workloads)

-- IOPS depends on Size.
+- IOPS depends on Size
 - Provides a balance of price and performance.
-We recommend these volumes for most workloads.
+We recommend these volumes for most workloads
+- Can be attached to only ONE instance at a time

 ### 🔹 gp3 – General Purpose SSD (recommended)